andgate/higher-c/learn/variables.md

 ```
 This time I inserted spaces between the symbols and the variable.
 You are free to do either.

-Another caveat of immutable variables is that they **must** be initialized when they are declared.
+One caveat of immutable variables is that they **must** be initialized when they are declared.
 Mutable variables, on the other hand, will be implicitly initialized if an initialization is omitted from their declaration.
 ```
 $ x: Int    // Implicitly Initialized to the default value for Int, which is 0. x = 3       // Assigned to x